jrmmendes/awesome-compose-files/README.md

 2 - Edit the file variables to match your needs;

-3 - Run `docker-compose -f service.compose.yml up`;
+3 - Run the service with `docker-compose -f service.compose.yml up`;